Feature Flags: From Concept to Cultural Revolution

 }

 This alone will have a meaningful impact on your product stability and uptime.
-But, it's only the beginning—the knock-on effects of a feature-flag-based development workflow will bleed into your entire organization.
+But, it's only the beginning—the knock-on effects of a feature-flag-based development workflow will echo throughout your entire organization.
 It will transform the way you think about product development; it will transform the way you interact with customers; and, it will transform the very nature of your company culture.

 Deploying

 Deploying is the act of pushing code up to a production server.
-Deployed code is not necessarily "live" code.
-Meaning, deployed code isn't necessarily being executed by your users - it may be sitting there, on the server, in a dormant state.
+Deployed code isn't necessarily "live" code.
+Meaning, deployed code isn't necessarily being executed by your users—it may just be sitting there, on the server, in a dormant state.
 "Deployed" refers only to the location of the code, not to its participation within the application control flow.

-A helpful analogy might be that of "commented out" code.
+A helpful analogy might be that of commented out code.
 If you deploy code that is commented out, that code is living "in production"; but, no user is actually executing it.
-Similarly, if you deploy code behind a feature flag and no users are being targeted, then no user is actually executing that deployed code.
+Similarly, if you deploy code behind a feature flag and no user is being targeted, then no user is actually executing that deployed code.

 Releasing